zuga-tech/bainu-sdk-android/README.md

 ### Enable http

-- In Android9(P)(api=28) and later, system support https instead of http by default，BainuSdk use http request to valid sdk. so we add following attribute on the `<application>` tag of AndroidManifest.xml to enable http.
+- On Android9(P)(api=28) and later, system support https instead of http by default，BainuSdk use http request to valid sdk. so we add following attribute on the `<application>` tag of AndroidManifest.xml to enable http.

 ```java
 android:usesCleartextTraffic="true"